 If the refund relates to both a pre-bankruptcy and post post-bankruptcy tax period:

-- a pro rata amount will vest in the trustee for the pre-bankruptcy portion
+- a pro rate will vest in the trustee for the pre-bankruptcy

-- the post-bankruptcy portion of the refund is included as income in the relevant contribution assessment period.
+- the post-bankruptcy amount of the refund is included as income in the relevant contribution assessment period.